Warrie Circuit Hike, Springbrook National Park

 there are well formed steps

-… And down alongside a rushing creek
+And down alongside a rushing creek,

-A perfect spot for lunch, accompanied by the music of water
+a perfect spot for lunch, accompanied by the music of water

 Lunch time!